microsoft/microsoft-ui-xaml-specs/active/progress-styles/progress-styles.md

 # Progress Styles
-This table provides a comparison of current progress styles for the ProgressBar and ProgressRing controls in different modes and states
+These tables provides a comparison of current progress styles for the ProgressBar and ProgressRing controls in different modes and states.

 ## ProgressBar
 ProgressBar has IsIndeterminate, Value, ShowPaused, and ShowError properties.